Call Medical Alert

 (free with annual payment plans)

-At $10 per month, we recommend fall detection for all of Medical Alert’s systems.
-That’s the same rate as all our favorite fall detection medical alert systems.
-We’d also recommend the protection plan since it’s only one dollar per month but can save you a lot in case your system is damaged, lost, or stolen.
+At $10 per month, we recommend fall detection for all of Medical Alert’s systems—that’s the industry standard rate across our favorite fall detection medical alert systems.
+The protection plan is also worth considering at just a dollar per month, especially since it can save you significantly if your system is damaged, lost, or stolen.

 Pro Tip: Instead of buying a lockbox from Medical Alert, you can save money by purchasing your own lockbox.
 Then, call the non-emergency line for your local emergency services and provide them with the code to keep on file.